-Responsibility for recommending the nature and severity of disciplinary action will rest in the Vice President for Academic Affairs.
-If misconduct is confirmed, the Vice President for Academic Affairs shall make recommendations to the President for appropriate sanctions against the subject.
+Responsibility for recommending the nature and severity of disciplinary action will rest in the Provost and Vice President for Academic Affairs.
+If misconduct is confirmed, the Provost and Vice President for Academic Affairs shall make recommendations to the President for appropriate sanctions against the subject.

 Consideration will also be given to formal notification of other concerned parties not previously notified, such as:

 a.
 An institution's decision to initiate an investigation must be reported in writing to the appropriate officials of the sponsoring and funding State or Federal agencies on or before the date the investigation begins.
 At a minimum, the notification should include the name of the person(s) against whom the allegations have been made, the general nature of the allegation, and the application or grant number(s) involved.